 The buzz about the Broncos was so high in 2007-08 that national television returned to University Arena for the first time since 2004 with WMU defeating in-state rivals Central Michigan, 72-52, and Eastern Michigan, 70-52, on ESPNU.
 In 2013 the Broncos’ home Bracketbuster game against Pacific on Feb.
 23, 2013 was selected for broadcast on ESPN3, with the Broncos downing the Tigers 67-62 in front of a packed house at University Arena.

 WMU had three-straight 20-win seasons and postseason appearances from 2003-05, matching the previous total in both categories since the first season of Bronco basketball in 1913-14.
-The Broncos added another 20-win season in 2010-11 and yet another in 2012-13; when including the 20-win season the Broncos posted while Hawkins was a Western Michigan assistant, one finds that six of the program’s nine 20-win seasons (four as head coach, one as an assistant).
+The Broncos added another 20-win season in 2010-11 and yet another in 2012-13; when including the 20-win season the Broncos posted while Hawkins was a Western Michigan assistant, one finds that six of the program’s nine 20-win seasons have come with Hawkins’ direct influence.